Skip to main content Skip to complementary content

 Recovering from data folder loss or corruption

-During normal operation, the landing state is stored in the following location:
+During normal operation, the moving state is stored in the following location:

 <Data_Folder_Path>/data/tasks/<task_name>/StateManager